SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 ---
 title: Understanding and configuring the publishing page transformation model
-description: Provides detailed guidance on how to configure and use the publishing page transformation model ms.date: 04/17/2019 ms.prod: sharepoint
+description: Provides detailed guidance on how to configure and use the publishing page transformation model ms.date: 06/06/2019 ms.prod: sharepoint
 localization_priority: Normal
 ---

-# Understanding and configuring the publishing page transformation model (as of April 2019 version)
+# Understanding and configuring the publishing page transformation model (as of June 2019 version)

 Publishing pages are always based upon a page layout and a master page.
 Those two pages combined with fields containing data make up the page a user sees in the browser.
 When transforming publishing pages it's therefor mandatory to map the used page layouts into a publishing page transformation model.
 The publishing page transformation component will have a 'default' page layout mapping for all the out of the box page layouts, so if your portal is using those out of the box page layouts you're covered.
 Reality is that most portals use custom page layouts (and custom master pages) and therefor there's a need for page layout mappings for those custom page layouts.
 Custom page layouts can be handled in two ways: